tuskyapp/Tusky/doc/ViewModelInterface.md

 }
 ```

-> Note: At the moment I haven't found it necessary to create subclasses for
+> Note: I haven't found it necessary to create subclasses for `UiError`, as
-> `UiError`, as all fallible errors (so far) are handled identically.
-This
+> all fallible errors (so far) are handled identically.
+This may change in
-> may change in the future.
+> the future.

-Processing actions in the view model is then:
+Receiving status actions in the view model (from the `uiAction` flow) is then:

 ```kotlin
 // In the View Model